30 Jun Your Poetry Postcard Fest Blurb Here

 My crack at it:

-POPO is a 56 day self-guided primer in spontaneous composition, multi-media and literary community.
+Poetry Postcard Fest is a 56 day self-guided primer in spontaneous composition, multi-media and literary community.
 This has become an integral part of my summer and my own creative process.
 Poetry postcards are a vastly underrated art form.

 — Paul E Nelson, Seattle, WA, 14 year participant